-The following are the major problems that need to be addressed in order to sustainable management of the Rema-Kalenga WS:
+The following are the major problems that need to be addressed in order to sustainable management of the RKWS:

-- Reduced forest regeneration: Mainly caused due to fuelwood collection, cattle grazing and forest fires. - Agricultural encroachment: Leads to habitat fragmentation and causing disturbances to wildlife.
+Reduced forest regeneration: Mainly caused due to fuel wood collection, cattle grazing and forest fires.

+Agricultural encroachment: Leads to habitat fragmentation and causing disturbances to wildlife.

-- Over- and unsustainable resource exploitation: Mainly include collection of fuelwood, bamboo, building materials etc. and pose threats to abundance to the resources. - Local dependence on the forest resources: Almost all inside HHs (mainly ethnic community) and many HHs from nearby settlements depend on fuelwood, bamboo and other building materials for HHs needs and many HHs depends on it for their livelihood.
-Thus this emerges as an issue of concern for the project. - Poor forest management by the FD and lack of specific GR management action plan: As became apparent from the appraisal process that the forest is poorly managed by the FD., primarily due to lack of adequate and skilled man power for GR management, lack of logistics and incentives.
-Besides, the poor morale of local FD staff has been identified as a major cause for illegal use of forest.
-Most importantly, there is no specific management action plans for the GR and therefore these are important issues for consideration. - Local poverty and unemployment: Local poverty and unemployment have been identified as the driving forces for the illegal forest use by the local people.
-Unless the problem is reduced it is unlikely to achieve success in the implementation of the project and therefore draws particular attention addressing the issue. - Presence of forest villagers inside the forest: As discussed earlier that the forest villagers, mainly they are ethnic people, dependent on forest resources for their livelihood and HHs needs and this the major threat for biodiversity.
-Therefore, this is issue of concern for the project. - Lack of awareness among local people about biodiversity conservation: There is serious lack in understanding about benefit of biodiversity conservation and need for sustainable management among the local people.
-It seems that enhancement local level awareness could help in the implementation f ten projects.
+Over- and unsustainable resource exploitation: Mainly include collection of fuel wood, bamboo, building materials etc. and pose threats to abundance to the resources.

+Local dependence on the forest resources: Almost all inside HHs (mainly ethnic community) and many HHs from nearby settlements depend on fuel wood, bamboo and other building materials for HHs needs and many HHs depends on it for their livelihood.
+Thus this emerges as an issue of concern for the project.

+Poor forest management by the FD and lack of specific GR management action plan: As became apparent from the appraisal process that the forest was poorly managed by the FD, primarily due to lack of adequate and skilled man power for GR management, lack of logistics and incentives.
+Besides, the poor morale of local FD staff had been identified as a major cause for illegal use of forest.
+Most importantly, there was no specific management action plans for the Satchari RF but under NSP forest land is patrolling with the help of CPG members and FD developed a specific forest management plan for Satchari.

+Local poverty and unemployment: Local poverty and unemployment have been identified as the driving forces for the illegal forest use by the local people.
+Unless the problem is reduced it is unlikely to achieve success in the implementation of the project and therefore draws particular attention addressing the issue.

+Presence of forest villagers inside the forest: As discussed earlier that the forest villagers, mainly they are ethnic people, dependent on forest resources for their livelihood and HHs needs and this the major threat for biodiversity.
+Therefore, this is issue of concern for the project.

+Lack of awareness among local people about biodiversity conservation: There was serious lack in understanding about benefit of biodiversity conservation and need for sustainable management among the local people.
+It seems that enhancement local level awareness could help in the implementation of ten projects.
+But in the NSP did some awareness program like school awareness program, awareness through youth club, CDS school and also FUG meeting.